EnMasseProject/enmasse-workshop/README.md

 cat admin.password
 ```

-In the keycloak UI, create a new user, and a set of credentials for that user.
+In the Keycloak UI, create a new user, and a set of credentials for that user.
 Make sure the user is
 enabled, and that the credentials are not marked as temporary.

 #### Creating messaging addresses